chaoge525/soafee_demo/documentation/validations.rst

       are also deleted

 For virtualization images, additional clean up operations are performed:
-    * Deleting the VM node from the K3s cluster
+    * Deleting the Guest VM node from the K3s cluster
-    * Stopping the K3s agent running on the VM, and deleting any test systemd service override on the VM
+    * Stopping the K3s agent running on the Guest VM, and deleting any test systemd service override on the Guest VM

 If enabled then the environment clean operations will always be run, regardless of test-suite success or failure.